flot/flot/API.md

     labelFormatter: null or (fn: string, series object -> string)
     labelBoxBorderColor: color
     noColumns: number
-    position: "ne" or "nw" or "se" or "sw"
+    position: "ne" or "nw" or "se" or "sw" or "bottom"
     margin: number of pixels or [x margin, y margin]
     backgroundColor: null or color
     backgroundOpacity: number between 0 and 1